configrd/configrd-hugo/content/_index.md

 * Access plaintext values & secrets from the same place and in the same way
 * Quickly and easily switch between config profiles for development, testing or debugging purposes
 * Use all the same tools you already know and love.
 I.e. store configs to yaml file in git, make updates using VSCode, Vim etc
-* Keep variables for NodeJs, React, Python, Java and other stacks in the same place for end to end transparency and reuse

 ### For CI/CD Pipelines